pkimber/old-compose-migrated-to-gitlab/README.rst

 Holding
 *******

-Django application for a simple holding page
+Django application for a simple CMS site

 Install
 =======